mikewesthad/p5-performance-tips/README.md

 When it comes to performance, it's tempting to try to squeeze out as much speed as you can right from the get-go.
 Writing code is a balancing act between trying to write something that is easy to read & maintain and something that gets the job done.
 Performance optimizations often come with some sacrifices, so in general, you should only worry about optimizing when you know there is a speed problem.

 Along with that, it's important to keep in mind a general mantra of "optimize the algorithm, not the code."
 Sometimes, you will get nice gains from micro-optimizing a line of code or two.
 But generally speaking, the big gains you get tend to come from changing your approach.
-E.g. if you have code that looks through every single pixel in an image, you will certainly speed up your code if you decide that you can instead just look through every other pixel.
+E.g. if you have code that loops through every single pixel in an image, you will certainly speed up your code if you decide that you can instead just look through every other pixel.

 ## Identifying Slow Code: Profiling